 The Early Admissions Program enables accelerated high school students at the end of their junior year to enter the college program.
 He must have strong grades, high College Board scores, and a minimum of fourteen academic units.

 The Regular Program, for high school graduates, embraces the traditional freshman and sophomore years of college work.
-It is a regular part of the curriculum of Emory College.

 AREAS OF STUDY